marmelab/react-admin/docs/Upgrade.md

 The `<Admin>` component has been updated to use [`createHashRouter`](https://reactrouter.com/en/main/routers/create-hash-router) internally by default, which is a data router.
 So you don't need to change anything if you are using `react-admin`'s internal router.

+### Breaking Change

-If you are using an external router, you will need to migrate it to a data router to be able to use the `warnWhenUnsavedChanges` feature.
+If you are using an external router, you will need to migrate it to a data router.

+For instance, if you were using `react-router`'s `BrowserRouter`, you will need to migrate to `createBrowserRouter` and wrap your app in a `RouterProvider`:

 ```diff
 import * as React from 'react';